Is a West Palm Beach, Florida Notary Public Required?

 A proof, return or affidavit of service must accurately state the date, time, place, and manner of service, and any additional information that would reflect how delivery of process or other legal document was made to a person or entity served.
 An approximate physical description is also recommended, usually offered by Process Servers but is usually not a requirement.
 When required, a proof or affidavit of service should also reflect the description or relationship of that person to the person or entity served, and the military status of the person served.

-A West Palm Beach, FL Private Process Server is professional person who delivers court related documents or the service of process for Attorneys, law firms, individuals, corporations or organizations based upon the directives of the Lawyer and the laws of the state or district where the legal action was initiated.
+A West Palm Beach, Florida Private Process Server is professional person who delivers court related documents or the service of process for Attorneys, law firms, individuals, corporations or organizations based upon the directives of the Lawyer and the laws of the state or district where the legal action was initiated.

 Are there rules and laws that West Palm Beach, FL Process Servers follow?

 Yes, of course!
-West Palm Beach, FL has its own rules and laws as to how service of process, the delivery and service of legal documents are "Served" upon witnesses and defendants.
+West Palm Beach, Florida has its own rules and laws as to how service of process, the delivery and service of legal documents are "Served" upon witnesses and defendants.
 Moreover, listed Process Servers are familiar with West Palm Beach laws where they serve process.

 West Palm Beach Private Process Servers know the laws, statutes and regulations related to service of process in their service area.
 There are certain requirements and few constraints that are associated with service of process in West Palm Beach depending on document type and jurisdiction.

-A West Palm Beach, FL Process Server agency offers a wide range of legal support services, mainly to Law firms, Financial and Corporate Companies, Attorneys, Insurance and Government Offices.
+A West Palm Beach, Florida Process Server agency offers a wide range of legal support services, mainly to Law firms, Financial and Corporate Companies, Attorneys, Insurance and Government Offices.
 Most of the services offered by a West Palm Beach Process Server are as follows: court filings, document retrieval and copying, evictions, three day notices, five day notices, fourteen day notices, serving a petition for divorce or modifications, skip tracing, public records search, subpoena service, summons servers, citation servers, federal district summons servers, federal district subpoena servers, surveillance, mobile notary public, database records research and postal records information.

 Does a West Palm Beach, FL Private Process Server Need to be Licensed?